 If you ever happen to be in Wanaka for the first week in December – then buying a ticket for Wanaka Beer Fest is a must.
 Here, over a dozen of the country’s best and most-awarded breweries serve up the very best in craft beer.
 All this and more against the backdrop of Mt Iron, the Pisa Ranges, and Roys Peak!
 Tickets for this event typically cost from $30.

 Related Read: For beer lovers, be sure to read my best places to drink craft beer in Queenstown guide.

 I’ve always said that nobody does coffee better than the Kiwi’s (sorry Italy.)
 But in all seriousness, you can even grab an epic flat white at most gas stations across New Zealand.
 I think it’s fair to say, Kiwi’s are indeed very fussy about their coffee.

 Well then, it’s no surprise that Wanaka is no stranger to great coffee.
-Some of my favorite Cafes in Wanaka include The Coffee Shack on Brownston Street, Ritual Espresso on Helwick Street, and Soul Food on Ardmore Street.
+Some of my favorite Cafes in Wanaka include The Coffee Shack on Brownston Street, Ritual Espresso on Helwick Street, and Curbside Coffee & Bagels on Ardmore Street.
 All serve the best coffee in Wanaka!